-GPU training requires an NVIDIA GPU with compute capability 3.5 or higher (Kepler, Maxwell, Pascal, Volta, Turing, or Ampere architecture), and your driver must support CUDA Toolkit 11 or higher.
+GPU training requires an NVIDIA GPU with compute capability 3.5 to 8.x (Kepler, Maxwell, Pascal, Volta, Turing, or Ampere architecture), and your driver must support CUDA Toolkit 11 or higher.
 We recommend you update your NVIDIA driver to the latest version here.
 Learn more about CUDA here.